ATSC standards

+Map of countries by standard of digital terrestrial television used.
+Countries that use ATSC are shown in orange.

 Advanced Television Systems Committee (ATSC) standards are an international set of standards for broadcast and digital television transmission over terrestrial, cable and satellite networks.
 It is largely a replacement for the analog NTSC standard.
 Like NTSC, ATSC is used mostly in the United States, Mexico, Canada, South Korea, and Trinidad and Tobago.
 Several former NTSC users like Japan have not used ATSC during their digital television transition, because they adopted other systems like ISDB developed by Japan and DVB developed in Europe, for example.

-The ATSC standards were developed in the early 1990s by the Grand Alliance, a consortium of electronics and telecommunications companies that assembled to develop a specification for what is now known as HDTV.
-The standard is now administered by the Advanced Television Systems Committee.
+The ATSC standards were developed in the early 1990s by the Grand Alliance, a consortium of electronics and telecommunications companies that assembled to develop a specification for what is known as HDTV.
+In 1996 to 1999, a "model station", WHD-TV, located in Washington, D.C., was used to develop and test the new standard.
+The resulting standard is administered by the Advanced Television Systems Committee.
 It includes a number of patented elements, and licensing is required for devices that use these parts of the standard.
 Key among these is the 8VSB modulation system used for over-the-air broadcasts.
 ATSC 1.0 technology was primarily developed with patent contributions from LG Electronics, which held most of the patents for the ATSC standard.

 ATSC includes two primary high definition video formats, 1080i and 720p.
 It also includes standard-definition formats, although initially only HDTV services were launched in the digital format.
 ATSC can carry multiple channels of information on a single stream, and it is common for there to be a single high-definition signal and several standard-definition signals carried on a single 6 MHz (former NTSC) channel allocation.